marvosyntactical/joeynmt/NOTES.md

 ### 19.04.20 canonize target to same resolution as kb values

-* for kvr\_attention to learn, its output like meeting\_time must be contained in the same form in target sequences; in the training data they occur as e.g. "4", "pm" though!
+* for kvr\_attention to learn, its output like e.g. "@meeting\_time" must be contained in the same form in target sequences; in the training data they occur as e.g. "4", "pm" though!

+Steps:

-* step 1 (mostly done, TODO debug canonize for some quirks (look at dev/train/test.carnon)): use kvret\_entities.json to canonize target (very low granularity, e.g. "4", "pm" -> "@time" (instead of "meeting\_time")
+1. use kvret\_entities.json to canonize target (very low granularity, e.g. "4", "pm" -> "@time" (instead of "@meeting\_time")
-  * -> TODO TODO TODO FIXME FIXME FIXME
+  * -> mostly done, TODO debug data/scrits/canonize.py for some quirks (look at dev/train/test.carnon) FIXME big time TODO

-* step 2 : map knowledgebase values (medium granularity (e.g. "meeting\_time") to low granularity ("meeting\_time" -> "@time")
+2. map knowledgebase values (medium granularity (e.g. "meeting\_time") to low granularity ("meeting\_time" -> "@time")
   * -> Done

-* step 3 : in step 2, keep info about replacement somewhere and do an inverse lookup later (recover "meeting\_time" from "@time" and from thereon "4" "pm" (kbtrv))
+3. in step 2, keep info about replacement somewhere and do an inverse lookup later (recover "meeting\_time" from "@time" and from thereon "4" "pm" (kbtrv))

   * in search.py, need to recover correct token if next\_word is a knowledgebase token / canonized
   * => rewrite vocabulary.Vocabulary to check for @ at beginning of words and put them to the end and have an attribute Vocabulary.canon\_start\_idx
   * => in search.py, after decoding for one step, do this check: ```if next\_word >= trg_vocab.canon\_start\_idx:\\ next_word = highest attended value in knowledgebase out of matching canon values```